The Divorce Process: An all-inclusive roadmap to success

 There is a better way to go through the divorce process.
 And that better way is outlined below.

-It is our process at Denmon & Denmon that is designed so that we can:
+It a process that we designed at Denmon Pearlman so that we can:

 Too often, lawyers focus only on the traditional litigation divorce process.
 They might explain the process as beginning when a lawsuit is filed and ending when the Judge brings down his gavel.